 London History Day

-Historic England’s first ever London History Day is happening on 31st May, the date that Big Ben first started keeping time in 1859.
-40 of the city’s museums and galleries are hosting special events and displays for London History Day, and there are family workshops on offer.
+Historic England’s London History Day takes place on 31st May, the date that Big Ben first started keeping time in 1859.
+Many of the city’s museums and galleries are hosting special events and displays for London History Day, Including the London Fire Brigade Pop-Up Museum.

 Cost: Varies according to event.